 External Inter-Club Competitions.

 In addition to the internal competitions, the Society also participates in competitions between ESPS and other photographic clubs.
 The ESPS Competition sub-committee chooses images for competition from entries submitted by ESPS members during the year.
 These entries are then entered on behalf of the club competing against photos taken by members of a number of other clubs.
 In most years, ESPS enters 4 different interclub competitions.
 Entries are judged on a similar basis to the internal competitions.
 The primary difference lies in the increased standard of entries and the nature of the competition which is "Open" rather than a "Set Subject".
-From time to time in the history of the Society, other external competitions have also been arranged, and the potential to do so remains if circumstances and demand exist.
-Interclub competitions are governed by the VAPS Interclub Rules, which can be found here.